ViTacFormer: Learning Cross-Modal Representation for Visuo-Tactile Dexterous Manipulation: Limitation and Future Work

-Due to the inherent constraints of imitation learning, our policy lacks the capability to autonomously generalize to novel tasks.
-It still depends on human teleoperation for data collection.
-While our method demonstrates strong performance in long-horizon and challenging visuo-tactile manipulation tasks, its stability can be affected in scenarios where tactile feedback is less critical.
-This is primarily due to sensor noise and the limitations of the representation learning process.
+\textbf{Limitations.} Due to the inherent constraints of imitation learning, our policy lacks the capability to autonomously generalize to novel tasks unseen during training.
+It still depends on human teleoperation for data collection, which is time-consuming and labor-intensive.
+While our method demonstrates strong performance in long-horizon and challenging visuo-tactile manipulation tasks, its stability can be affected in scenarios where tactile feedback is extremely noisy or ambiguous.
+This is primarily due to the limitations of the current sensor resolution and the representation learning process.

+\textbf{Future Work.} In the future, we plan to address these limitations by exploring two directions.
+First, we aim to integrate Sim-to-Real transfer learning to reduce the reliance on real-world human demonstrations.
+By training in a physics-rich simulation with rendered tactile images, we can scale up data collection significantly.
+Second, we plan to investigate more generalizable tactile representations, such as foundation models for touch, to enhance robustness against sensor noise and improve adaptation to novel objects.